 The Key To Love: Synopsis

 A father and his daughter enjoy each other’s company in a park on a summer’s day.
 Ally asks her dad who she is, thus the pair embark on a life-changing conversation about love, identity and forgiveness.
-While Ally feels out of place in her teenage world, her father does his best to explain to her how all of humanity is connected.
-The father uses examples from everyday life to help his daughter understand how people are unique but connected as one.
-Even though each person is different, everyone is more alike than dissimilar because people come from one Source, which is known by many names as God, Allah, Yahweh, Shiva, Universe or the Creator.
+While Ally feels out of place in her teenage world, her father does his best to explain to her who she is and how all of humanity is connected.
+Her father uses examples from everyday life to help Ally understand how people are unique yet connected as one.
+Throughout their conversation Ally presents real life situations to her father in a quest to better understand who she is, her connection to others and the truth of Love and Fear and why people may choose one over the other.

-Readers will be inspired to find the truth of who they are and proceed to live that truth.
-The truth alleviates the struggle, discord, frustration, anxiety, depression, hatred, confusion and guilt in life.
+Readers will be inspired to find the truth of who they are and begin to live that truth which alleviates the struggle, discord, frustration, anxiety, depression, hatred, confusion and guilt in life.
 Readers will learn that they can choose to live under the shadow of Fear or in the light of Love and will walk away from this book feeling inspired, hopeful and at peace.

 Why I Wrote The Key to Love is Knowing Who I Am